raystanza/raystanza.github.io/all_collections/_posts/2024-12-26-centering-a-div.md

 ---

-## In Conclusion, Why Centering Is a Rite of Passage
+## In In The End, Why Centering Is a Rite of Passage

 Centering a `<div>` isn’t just a technical challenge; it’s a journey of growth, a test of patience, and a rite of passage for web developers.
 Like a medieval quest, it teaches us humility, resilience, and the importance of browser testing.